 Iron (Fe) deficiency appears as interveinal or uniform chlorosis of the newest leaves (Figure 1).
 Older leaves remain green.
 In palms suffering from chronic Fe deficiency, the entire canopy may be chlorotic (Figures 4 and 5).
 In severely Fe-deficient palms, new leaflets may have necrotic tips, growth will be stunted, and the meristem may eventually die (Figure 2).
 Early symptoms in Syagrus romanzoffiana (queen palm), Rhapis spp. (lady palms), and some Licuala spp. may appear as chlorotic new leaves covered with green spots 2 to 4 mm in diameter (Figure 3).

 Iron deficiency is usually not caused by a lack of Fe in the soil, but rather by poor soil aeration or by planting palms too deeply (Figures 4 and 5).
-Both factors reduce root respiration and therefore active uptake of Fe.
+Both factors reduce root respiration and uptake of Fe.
 Root injury from root rot diseases will similarly be expressed above ground as Fe deficiency, since the root surface area available for interception and uptake of Fe will be greatly reduced in root rotted palms.
 High soil pH is the most common cause of Fe deficiency in broadleaf trees and shrubs, but in palms it usually does not cause Fe deficiencies.
 Excessive uptake of other nutrient ions such as ammonium, phosphate, manganese, zinc, copper, and other heavy metals often results in Fe deficiency symptoms being expressed.

 Fe deficiency is much more common in container production than in landscape or field nursery situations.
 Palms are typically slow-growing and may stay in a container for a year or longer.
 The organic components of container substrates tend to degrade into fine particles over time, reducing soil aeration in the process.
 Most palm species are susceptible to Fe deficiency under conditions of poor soil aeration, but Wodyetia bifurcata amd Rhapis excelsa are particularly prone to Fe deficiency induced by high soil pH.